The following is Enota most recent rating letter dated January 2014 from Woodall's - the nation's leading campground rating agency.

 "Great place to bring a 3rd or 4th grade class for a camping trip!"

 The good folks at Enota were wonderful to my class.
 They provided wonderful service.
-The food was great!
 The farmers were so lovely with the children - to the point that my students fell in love with them.
 I can not imagine a better place to take a class or a camping trip.
 The camp sites were wonderfully situated with the beautiful creek near by.
 The shower house was clean and well appointed.
 The trails were wonderful and challenging.
 Make sure to hike up to the 200 foot waterfall and then back climb into the swimming hole.

 We camped in an RV site and it was one of the best RV camp locations we have visited.
 Our site (# 31) was next to a bridge, a shallow creek and an awesome LARGE rock. for young kids they can play and we can see them at all times while enjoying the beautiful forest surrounding.
 Kids played for hours.
 Strangely no mosquitoes.
 This is a great place for kids.
 Nice playground and 3 trampolines near the tent areas.
 Such a beautiful area.
 Creeks for kids to play safely, rope swing, playground, trampolines, organic farm where they can pet the goats, chickens, and Shetland ponies.
 Super for families in campers.